Magazine Cover, for TIME: MAID-Canada’s Euthanasia Problem

 How viewers interpret and feel about the concepts

-Upon Critique I had honed in on two of the options above, one being the hospital in the coffin shape, and the second being the iron flat-lining a heartbeat.
+Upon Critique we had honed in on two of the options above, one being the hospital in the coffin shape, and the second being the iron flat-lining a heartbeat.
 It was decided that both concepts would be loosely modeled to showcase which object would be better in practice.

 Final result